Investors cheer Italy after president elected

 MILAN Hopes of an end to two months of political deadlock in Italy drove its financial markets higher on Monday after the re-election of 87-year-old Giorgio Napolitano suggested parties may be nearer a deal to form a government.

-Napolitano, elected after days of squabbling thanks to a broad agreement between some of Italy's main political groups, had earlier made clear that he favored a new government over potentially destabilising new elections.
+Napolitano, elected after days of squabbling thanks to a broad agreement between some of Italy's main political groups, had earlier made clear that he favoured a new government over potentially destabilising new elections.

 An inconclusive vote in February that split the parliament between three litigious parties left the euro zone's third-largest economy in limbo as it struggles to escape a deep recession.

-Irate businessmen have been urging politicians to overcome divisions and take action to stem a wave of bankruptcies and spiraling unemployment.
+Irate businessmen have been urging politicians to overcome divisions and take action to stem a wave of bankruptcies and spiralling unemployment.

 "The markets are rallying because the new mandate to Napolitano averts the risk of snap elections and paves the way for a government backed by some of the major parties," said a Milan-based trader.